Priya1127/travel_app_backend/README.md

 if pwd has special characters: provide their ascii codes eg for @ use "%40" if db name has space replace it by "+".

+## Deployment

+This project is hosted on cyclic at "https://calm-ruby-dolphin-yoke.cyclic.app/" use this for calling all the frontend apis.